Discover Tassie's Wilderness & Wildlife (Hobart to Launceston)

 Day 1 - Welcome to Hobart

 At the mouth of the River Derwent, Australia’s southernmost city embraces its history, but has one eye firmly planted on the future.
 Put your destination into perspective from the summit of Mt.
-Nelson, offering a dreamy outlook over the Tassie capital.
-Step back in time once again at Battery Point, settled as a defensive outpost in the 19th century.
+Nelson, offering a dreamy outlook over the Tassie capital on a tour of the city.
 You only need to visit Salamanca Place, the backdrop of epic Saturday markets, to see how forward-thinking purveyors and curators have transformed heritage spaces into restaurants, cafés and galleries.
 Gaze over boats at Constitution Dock – this is where yachts finish when competing in the annual Sydney to Hobart race, and take a stroll in the second oldest Botanical Gardens in Australia with its amazing collection of plants from around the world.
-Tonight, join your Travel Director for a Welcome Dinner
+Tonight, join your Travel Director for a Welcome Dinner.

 Day 2 - Hobart – Strahan